Code-Institute-Submissions/JoGorska-Luxury_cat_hotel_AugResub/README.md

 - The name of the website reffers to cats and is clearly visible in top left corner in mobile view and pc
 - the home page describes history of the owners' of the cattery
 - the prices page is accessible via nav bar button and prices are written in visualy simple cards form
-- the services are accessible via nav bar button
+- the services are accessible via nav bar link
 - the photos of the rooms are available to view on the page rooms.html
 - the page services describes that the cattery is accomodating all healthcare and diet requirements
 - the contact page shows the google maps and full address of the cattery